 Before You Buy A MacBook Neo, You Need To Know These 5 Things

-Apple just launched a new budget MacBook, bringing macOS to more people than ever.
+Apple just launched a new budget MacBook, expanding Apple's potential reach (as far as MacOS goes) to more users than ever before.
 Many are looking forward to this more affordable option, but that does not mean you should purchase this laptop with your eyes closed.

 Even brand new, you might feel like you're missing out on Apple's latest tech with the MacBook Neo.
-It's only powered by an A18 Pro chip from the iPhone 16 Pro, and not by one of the fabled M-series chips that first arrived in the 2020 M1 MacBook Air.
+It's only powered by an A18 Pro chip (a version of which also powers the iPhone 16 Pro,) and not by one of the significantly more capable M-series chips that first arrived in the 2020 M1 MacBook Air.
 Nevertheless, Apple says that it should be powerful enough for most everyday tasks like browsing the internet, using an office suite like Google Docs, streaming videos, and using AI.
 It should also have enough battery life to last you 16 hours on a single charge, so you won't have to stay plugged in or carry a power bank just to get things done throughout the day.

 However, it's hard to imagine that Apple would want this cheaper laptop to cut into sales of the more powerful (and expensive) MacBook Air, so Neo's got other tradeoffs too.
 Here's what you need to know.